 By adding a whole-home humidifier to your HVAC system, you can alter humidity levels through your thermostat.
 You will have the ability to place the humidity to any level you choose without worrying about turning the system on and off.
 When the heating season concludes, your humidifier can be drained and powered off until it is needed again.
 The only maintenance your humidifier should need can be performed by your Service Exerts technician during your regular HVAC tune-ups.

-Humidity is often ignored as an element of indoor comfort and air quality.
-Consider these reasons why a whole home humidifier is worth the investment:
+Humidity is sometimes discounted as a component of indoor comfort and air quality.
+Think about these reasons why a whole home humidifier is worth the investment:

 Healthy Air, Healthy You

 A lack of moisture in the air can dry out your nasal passages, leading to irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
 Installing a whole-home humidifier for your heating and cooling system can help clear your sinuses, moisturize your nasal passages, and improve your breathing.
 Adding moisture to your air is ideal for your health.
 Whole-home humidifiers help minimize your risk of illness as viruses and bacteria do not survive in moist air.